bloominstituteoftechnology/cs-module-project-algorithms/notes.md

     - use pointers
     - make a new list that multiplies all other numbers in the array

-Eating Cookies
-    - recursion
-    - using cache
-    - how many different ways can something be done out of a total sum.

 Single Number
     - out of a list of numbers find a number that only occurs once.